JFLarvoire/SysToolsLib/README.md

 ### Scripts and programs in Unix

 The C programs need to be rebuilt from source.
-As for scripts, only the Bash and Tcl directories contain useful scripts in Unix.
+As for scripts, only the Shell and Tcl directories contain useful scripts in Unix.

 * Download the project sources archive.
 * Extract files from that archive, and put them in a new work directory.
 * Run `make` in that work directory to rebuild the C programs.
 (There's no ./configure script.)
-* Then run `sudo make install` to install them and the Tcl and Bash scripts.
+* Then run `sudo make install` to install them and the Tcl and Shell scripts.
   If you're on the cautious side, you can first dry-run the installation using `sudo make -n install`.
   Individual scripts and programs can also be installed separately by running `sudo ./install PROGNAME`.